Ricky Álvarez: Club Atlético Vélez Sársfield

-Internazionale
+Inter Milan

-On 5 July 2011, Álvarez joined Italian club Internazionale after the club paid Vélez a €12.8 million transfer fee for 90% of his rights.
+On 5 July 2011, Álvarez joined Italian club Inter Milan after the club paid Vélez a €12.8 million transfer fee for 90% of his rights.
 He debuted officially for his club in the 2011 Supercoppa Italiana defeat to Milan.
 Under the coaching of Claudio Ranieri, Álvarez began to establish himself in the team and showed that he can play as a trequartista.
 His first official goal for Inter came against Trabzonspor on 22 November 2011 after a neat one-two with international teammate Diego Milito.
 He scored again in his side's 4–1 victory over Lecce, a tap in from a well worked cross by Yuto Nagatomo.

 In 2013, in 3–2 comeback win against Catania, Álvarez scored his first Inter goal.
 He scored two more on 7 April against Atalanta, although Inter lost that match 3–4 in the San Siro.
 Ten days later, in a Coppa Italia match at San Siro, he scored again against Roma, but Inter lost 2–3 in an eventual 5–3 aggregate loss.
 On 5 May, Álvarez scored from a penalty kick against Napoli at the Stadio San Paolo, but his team lost 3–1. Álvarez scored his tenth goal for Inter three days later against Lazio and also missed a penalty kick as Inter lost 1–3.